 You might not be able to see them right away.
 But you can go to the Student Score Report, sign in with your College Board account, and view your scores if available.
 How long it takes for SAT scores to be sent varies, but the College Board sends your SAT scores to your chosen colleges within ten days.

 If you took the SAT with Essay, it might take another day or two for colleges to get your scores.
-Therefore, you must send your scores at least two weeks prior to the deadline.
+Therefore, you must send your scores at least two weeks before the deadline.

 Again, it’s always better to send out scores as early as you can so you have more time to deal with sudden mishaps.